If you wish to look at an accessory piece of my equipment, you just click on it.

 Technical data: baseplate 4 × 3 × 0,8 cm, altogether 5,3 × 3 × 2,3 cm, mass: 40 g, slip-resistant rubber feets

-The Palm Single by Palm Radio is a wabble key, which is housed in a stable aluminium profile in tension.
+The Palm Single is a wabble key, which is housed in a stable aluminium profile in tension.
 The mechanical system is very precise with zero backlash and you can it slide-in in the housing.
 And the connection cable can be removed for transport.
 The leverage effect is adjustable from 2 to 40 g.
+The key was made by Palm Radio (www.palm-radio.de), but they stopped production in 2018.
 Dimensions (slided-in): 2,5 × 2,5 × 7,9 cm.